Leonarmidler/fatuito/README.md

 ### Fatuito is an iOs mobile game developed in 2023 with the SpriteKit framework.
 The game is set in a gloomy, atmospheric yet colorful world called Laetasia that adds a unique twist to the gameplay.

-Players control a character that rolls and jumps through levels filled with obstacles and enemies, with gyroscope controls.
+Players control a character called **Fatuum** that rolls and jumps through levels filled with obstacles and enemies, with gyroscope controls.
+The goal is to find & catch as many mini-Fatuums as possible before reaching the end of each stage, and following through the next.

+For now, only the first stage - "Gulagu Forest" - is available.

-It is localised both in Italian and English, and has the accessibility option to switch between gyroscope or touch controls.
+The game is localised both in Italian and English, and has the accessibility option to switch between gyroscope or touch controls.

 _________________